WorldCereal/worldcereal-classification/src/worldcereal/cib/README.md

 To run in parallel on spark: `scripts/cib/inputs/create_agera5_cib.sh`

-## 4. Create crop calendar CIB inputs

-NOTE: this step is no longer necessary!

-In this step, the NetCDF input files for crop calendar data are created for each sample.

-To run in parallel on spark: `scripts/cib/inputs/create_cropcalendars_cib.sh`

-## 5. Do Google Earth Engine extractions for samples
+## 4. Do Google Earth Engine extractions for samples
 Here, the locations of the samples, the kernel size and the temporal range are input to a script that acquires input imagery stacks from Google Earth Engine as TFrecord files, which are subsequently decoded into NetCDF files.
 The scripts are part of the external gee-export repository.

 The extractions are started with: